riley-x/GaussianProcessExample/README.md

 Numpy, Matplotlib, and optionally scikit-learn.

-## Usage
+## Playground Notebook

-The notebook can be run as is.
-Feel free to edit the inputs in the **Test Bench** section of the Jupyter notebook to play around with different configurations.
+The notebook `gaussian_process.ipynb` contains the main playground.
+Edit the inputs in the **Test Bench** section of the Jupyter notebook to play around with different configurations.
 The main function is
 ```py
 get_posterior(X_train, y_train, X_test)
 ```